-- The Attendant Care provider shall not be an individual who is legally responsible for the beneficiary, i.e., spouse or legal guardian or attorney-in-fact authorized to direct the beneficiaries medical and service needs. - The Attendant Care provider shall not be an individual chosen by the beneficiary as his/her Decision-Making Partner. - The Attendant Care provider must be 18 years of age or older.
+- 1. The Attendant Care provider shall not be an individual who is legally responsible for the beneficiary, i.e., spouse or legal guardian or attorney-in-fact authorized to direct the beneficiaries medical and service needs. - The Attendant Care provider shall not be an individual chosen by the beneficiary as his/her Decision-Making Partner. - 3.
+The Attendant Care provider must be 18 years of age or older. - The Attendant Care provider must be a United States citizen or legal immigrant authorized to work in the U.S. - 5.
+The provider of Attendant Care Services must be free from evidence of the following: - a.
+Abuse or fraud in any setting - b.
+Violations in the care of a dependent population - Conviction of a crime related to a dependent population - d.
+Conviction of a violent crime - 6.
+The Attendant Care provider must be able to read and write at a level sufficient to follow written instructions and maintain records: - The Attendant Care provider must be free from diseases transmittable through casual contact. - The Attendant Care Provider shall not be a state employee unless provided a written waiver of § 19-11-705, which refers to employee conflict of interest, by the director of the Department of Finance and Administration granting permission to proceed with the transaction to such extent and upon such terms and conditions as may be specified.
+Such waiver and permission may be granted when the interests of the state so require or when the ethical conflict is insubstantial or remote. - B. The Evaluation of Need for Nursing Home Care Form (DHS: 703) comprehensive assessment completed by the DAAS Rehab Counselor of RN/Counselor for each Alternatives Waiver applicant contains information relative to the participant's beneficiary's functional, social and environmental situation. - C. The Attendant Care agency must staff and notify the DAAS Rehab Counselor of RN/Counselor via the DAAS-9510, according to established program policy, when an Attendant has been assigned to a waiver participantbeneficiary.
+In addition, prior to Medicaid reimbursement, an agency must enter into an Alternatives Attendant Care Service Agreement, AAS-9512 secure a service agreement, signed by the agency representative and the waiver participantbeneficiary.
+This agreement must be sent to the DAAS Central Office prior to claims submission.

-- The Attendant Care provider must be a United States citizen or legal immigrant authorized to work in the U.S. - The provider of Attendant Care Services must be free from evidence of the following: - Abuse or fraud in any setting - Violations in the care of a dependent population - Conviction of a crime related to a dependent population - d.
-Conviction of a violent crime - 6 The Attendant Care provider must be able to read and write at a level sufficient to follow written instructions and maintain records. - 7.
-The Attendant Care provider must be free from diseases transmittable through casual contact: - 8.
-The Attendant Care Provider shall not be a state employee unless provided a written waiver of § 19-11-705, which refers to employee conflict of interest, by the director of the Department of Finance and Administration granting permission to proceed with the transaction to such extent and upon such terms and conditions as may be specified.
-Such waiver and permission may be granted when the interests of the state so require or when the ethical conflict is insubstantial or remote. - B. The comprehensive assessment completed by the DAAS RN/Counselor for each Alternatives Waiver applicant contains information relative to the beneficiary's functional, social and environmental situation. - C. The Attendant Care agency must staff and notify the DAAS RN/Counselor via the AAS-9510, according to established program policy, when an Attendant has been assigned to a waiver beneficiary.
-In addition, prior to Medicaid reimbursement, an agency must enter into an Alternatives Attendant Care Service Agreement, AAS-9512, signed by the agency representative and the waiver beneficiary.
-This agreement must be sent to the DAAS Central Office prior to claims submission. - Distantiant Care agency will review the weekly time sheets of each Alternatives attendant in its employ to ensure that time sheets are accurate and have been signed by the beneficiary or other responsible party. - E. The Attendant Care agency will visit each Alternatives beneficiary's home at least once every ninety days to evaluate beneficiary satisfaction and attendant performance. - As an enrolled Medicaid provider, the Attendant Care agency is responsible for all applicable Medicaid participation requirements, including claims submission.
+- D. The Attendant Care agency will review the weekly time sheets of each Alternatives attendant in its employ to ensure that time sheets are accurate and have been signed by the beneficiary or other responsible party. - E. The Attendant Care agency will visit each Alternatives beneficiary's home at least once every ninety days to evaluate beneficiary satisfaction and attendant performance. - As an enrolled Medicaid provider, the Attendant Care agency is responsible for all applicable Medicaid participation requirements, including claims submission. - E. Refer to Section 244-100 of this manual for the procedure code to be used when filling claims for this service.